How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 2. Show, Don’t Tell: Whenever possible, use action beats or body language to convey how something is said, rather than relying on descriptive dialogue tags.
 For instance, instead of writing “he shouted angrily,” you could write, “he slammed his fist on the table.”
 This approach shows the reader the emotion and adds more depth to the scene.

 4. Use Sparingly: Only use dialogue tags when necessary for clarity.
 If it’s clear who is speaking, you can omit the tag altogether.
-This technique helps keep the dialogue swift and engaging.
+This technique helps keep the interaction swift and engaging.

 Examples of Various Dialogue Tags and Their Impact: